transfer-agent-protocol/tap-cap-table/README.md

 yarn seed
 ```

+This script currently uses Manifest.ocf.json inside of our src/db/samples/notPoet folder.

 6. **Run [Mongo Compass](https://www.mongodb.com/try/download/compass) or your preferred table tool - like [TablePlus](https://tableplus.com/) - to inspect the database**.
 You can find the connection string in the `.env` file:

 ```sh